-*The estimated tuition is based on a 5% annual increase; this is intended to give a general estimate, it is not a guarantee of future tuition rates.
+*The estimated tuition is based on full time graduate tuition increasing 3.5% annually; this is intended to give a general estimate, it is not a guarantee of future tuition rates.
 It is an estimate of tuition only and does not include costs for additional fees or class materials.

 - Document Fee: $250.
 A one-time fee paid fall quarter of the student’s incoming year.
 Stanford charges this to all incoming students.
 It covers the cost of enrollment and degree certification, diplomas, and official transcripts and their production.

 - ASSU Fees: between $28-$31 per quarter, Fall, Winter, Spring.
 The Associated Students of Stanford University (ASSU) fees are established by student vote in Spring Quarter.
 Fees directly fund activities of student organizations.

 - Stanford employees eligible for the Staff Tuition Reimbursement Program (STRP) are entitled to receive up to $5,250 per year toward their tuition.
 Stanford employees not eligible for STRP may be qualified for the Staff Tuition Assistance program (STAP).

 The MLA Program administers a need-blind admission policy; students are admitted without regard to their ability to pay.
 The MLA tuition assistance program attempts to provide assistance in meeting tuition costs to all students with demonstrated need.
 Students accepted to the program will receive information about tuition assistance at the time of admission.

 Students should also enquire if their employers offer any tuition assistance programs.